What is Cloud RAN : CRAN Advantages and Disadvantages

 This architecture is centralized and cloud computing-based, supporting multiple wireless standards like 3G, 3G, and 4G.
 Its features, including clean operation, centralized processing, collaborative radio, and real-time capabilities, have led to it being known as C-RAN.
 It is also referred to as centralized RAN.

-Benefits or Advantages of Cloud RAN
+Advantages of Cloud RAN

 - Fast Deployment: Requires less civil work due to reduced equipment.